All India Institutes of Medical Sciences: Admissions

-AIIMS (New Delhi) was originally established as a super-specialty tertiary care centre with primary emphasis on research and specialized training facilities.
+AIIMS (Delhi) was originally established as a super-specialty tertiary care center with primary emphasis on research and specialized training facilities.
 MBBS is the basic medical course at bachelor's degree level.
-This is followed by master's degree level specialisation in general surgery, general internal medicine, pediatrics and other fields.
-Superspecialties are those healthcare fields whose practitioners need specialised certification after completing their postgraduation, examples being cardiothoracic and vascular surgery, rheumatology, neurology, and pediatric neurology.
-There are at least 45 superspecialties at AIIMS (New Delhi) at higher master's degree level.
+This is followed by master's degree level specialization in general surgery, general internal medicine, pediatrics and other fields.
+Super specialties are those healthcare fields whose practitioners need specialized certification after completing their postgraduation, examples being cardiothoracic and vascular surgery, rheumatology, neurology, and pediatric neurology.
+There are at least 45 super specialties at AIIMS (Delhi) at higher master's degree level.
 AIIMS also offers MSc and PhD level research courses.

-There are about forty-two specialty post-graduate courses conducted at AIIMS (New Delhi).
+There are about forty-two specialty post-graduate courses conducted at AIIMS (Delhi).
 The entry is through a nationwide competitive examination, INICET(Institute of National Importance Common Entrance Test), held every six months.
 Each year nearly 50 thousand medical graduates and 25 thousand dental graduates across the country compete for the limited number of positions, approximately <1% of the candidates are admitted through the process.
 AIIMS publishes The National Medical Journal of India.

 Changes in Entrance Examination pattern under the provisions of NMC Bill 2019

-As per the latest official notification released by the Ministry of Health and Family Welfare, AIIMS, JIPMER -Puducherry, PGIMER -Chandigarh & all INIs (Institutes of National Importance) were directed to not conduct any Undergraduate entrance exams from 2020 onwards.
+As per the latest official notification released by the Ministry of Health and Family Welfare, AIIMS, JIPMER, PGIMER Chandigarh & all INIs (Institutes of National Importance) were directed to not conduct any Undergraduate entrance exams from 2020 onwards.
 Government has said that from 2020 session onwards, all such undergraduate admissions would be taken up only through a single national level examination NEET-UG conducted by NTA (National Testing Agency).
-Many field experts however criticized this exam unification, specifically with respect to AIIMS (New Delhi), citing the reason that the level of questions in AIIMS-UG entrance exams (for both MBBS & BSc Nursing courses separately) used to be of such a higher & deep logical-conceptual thinking capabilities, that they eventually served a greater advantage for selecting the most desirable students for such scientific courses.
+Many field experts however criticized this exam unification, specifically with respect to AIIMS (Delhi), citing the reason that the level of questions in AIIMS-UG entrance exams (for both MBBS & BSc Nursing courses separately) used to be of such a higher & deep logical-conceptual thinking capabilities, that they eventually served a greater advantage for selecting the most desirable students for such scientific courses.